Art to Wear

-Nuno felting: I use silk or a thin see through fiber as a base and felt fine merino wool into the fabric.
+Nuno felting: I use silk or a thin see-through natural fiber as a base and felt fine merino wool into the fabric.
 This is done through laying out the design on bubble wrap, wetting the design with soapy water, rolling it up on a PVC pipe and continuing to roll hundreds of times until the wool comes through the fiber.
-I then unroll it and throw the bundle into the sink numerous times to finish it.
+Next I unroll it and throw the bundle into the sink numerous times to finish it.
 It is rinsed well and sometimes soaked in a vinegar solution.

-Wet felting: My handbags and hats are wet felted.
-With wet felting the fiber is laid out on a plastic pattern with slivers of alternating directions of merino wool added in three to four layers on each side.
+Wet felting: My purse and hats are usually done with heavier wool (especially the purses) and wet felted.
+With wet felting the fiber is laid out on a plastic pattern with slivers of alternating directions of merino wool added in four layers on each side.
 It is then wet down with soapy water and finished in the same manner as the nuno felting.